jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 | ------------- | ------- |
 | `PositiveInt` | `95`    |

 This is the maximum number of characters a folder should have.
-CDl will truncate folders longer that this.
+CDL will truncate folders longer that this.

 <!-- This needs Textual
 ## `pause_on_insufficient_space`